The Jake Baker 27 Fund

 Jake Baker was our beloved son, brother, grandson, nephew, cousin, and friend to many.
 On May 23rd, 2024, our lives changed forever when Jake tragically and unexpectedly took his own life.
 His passing was a devastating shock to all who knew him.
 In response, we established The Jake Baker 27 Fund with the hope of making a difference.

-This fund supports organizations and programs dedicated to raising awareness about mental health, preventing suicide, and providing comfort to families and loved ones impacted by such loss.
 Jake’s story serves as a powerful reminder that no one should face this journey alone.
 Through these efforts, his legacy continues to inspire understanding, compassion, and support for those in need.

 Jake grew up in Thurmont, MD, where he attended Catoctin High School.
 He wrestled and contributed to his team’s 2019 football state championship.
 Jake was a dedicated athlete who loved lifting weights and set several school records.